The History of Roster Expansion - Evolution of Registration Systems

 Registration System Prospects and Comparison with MLB

 NPB's registration system has unique characteristics compared to MLB's roster system.
 MLB expanded its active roster to 26 in 2020, with expansion to 28 in September.
-NPB's 29-player active registration is comparable to MLB's level.
-A challenge discussed as of 2024 is the flexibilization of pitcher and position player registration slots.
-The current system fixes 13 pitchers and 16 position players, but there are calls for transitioning to a flexible system allowing allocation changes based on team strategy.
+NPB's 31-player active registration is comparable to MLB's level.
+The rules do not mandate a split between pitchers and position players within the 31 slots; the allocation is left to each club's judgment.
 Additionally, the emergence of two-way players has made the distinction between pitchers and position players increasingly ambiguous, potentially necessitating a fundamental review of the registration system.
 NPB's registration system requires delicate system design that simultaneously pursues three goals: protecting player health, diversifying team strategies, and maintaining game quality.

 Special Registration Rules in the Postseason